Utkarsh-M13/Yojna-App/README.md

 - **Reanimated**

-"This code is provided for viewing purposes only.
-No permission is granted to use, modify, distribute, or create derivative works."
+Copyright (c) 2025 Utkarsh Majithia — All Rights Reserved.
+Viewing only; no permission granted to use, copy, modify, or distribute this code.